code-q-web-factory/neos-htmlwidget/README.md

 # HTML Widget for Neos CMS

-This package allows Administrators to create reusable HTML widgets.
-Editors can ruse them across on the website.
+This package allows developers to create HTML widgets in the administration.
+Editors can reuse them across on the website.

 Administrators and everyone with the role `CodeQ.HtmlWidget:HtmlWidgetDefinitionEditor` can create HTML Widget Definitions including HTML, CSS and JavaScript.